farhad-ozn/crop-yield-forcast--MLP-regression-/README.md

  Output layer
 It is a single neuron for regression output (i.e., log(1+Yield))

-We applied several strategies to prevent overfitting and ensure the model generalizes well to unseen data including:
-Early stopping: training stops if validation MAE does not improve for 5 consecutive epochs (patience =5) Weight decay (L2 Regularization): we used weight decay = 0.00001, in Adam optimizer.
-It will penalize large weights and prevents overfitting by adding regularization to the training process.
-Log transformation of Yield (output): reduces the effect of extreme outliers by compressing the range of yield values into an almost normal distribution that supports the assumption of normally distributed labels for MLP modelling.
-Separate validation Set: We held out an entire year of data as validation set to ensure unbiased hyperparameter tuning and as a criterion for early stopping during training and grid search tuning.
-We did not use dropout, because the above strategies provided sufficient overfitting prevention and strong validation and test performance.

- Hyperparameters & Optimization
-To adjust hyperparameters we performed a grid search over the followings:
-Hyperparameter 	Values Explored
-Learning Rate 	0.0001, 0.001, 0.01
-Batch Size 	100, 200, 400
-Hidden Sizes 	(256,256), (512,256), (512,512)
-Weight Decay 	0.00001, 0.0001, 0.001
-Best hyperparameters found to be, Learning Rate: 0.0001, Batch Size: 400, Hidden Sizes: (512, 512) and Weight Decay: 0.0001.
-The best configuration selected based on lowest MAE and highest R2 on the validation set, with performance evaluated on log-transformed yields and reported on the original scale.
-Also, Loss function was set to nn.MSELoss and its graph for training and validation is shown in the next page.
 We used the Adam optimizer with weight decay for L2 regularization (to manage overfitting) for training.
 SGD did not produce satisfactory results, and its performance was very sensitive to hyperparameters (especially the learning rate).
 Adam produced much more consistent and faster convergence across different configurations in grid search.

-Figure 1Training vs.  validation loss graph in different epochs The graph above shows a clear decrease over epochs, in validation and training loss and early stopping happened at epoch 62.
-The relatively small gap between training and validation loss suggests minimal overfitting and good generalizability to unseen data.
-Based on test results (MAE=1472, R² = 0.93) it confirms strong generalization on unseen 2022 data.
-So our feature engineering, embedding, MLP structure, log-transformation of the labels and hyperparameters tuned from our grid search (learning rate, batch size, weight decay, hidden sizes) are effective and working quite well.
 C. Features & Labels
 	Output variable: The target variable for our MLP regression is yield_log: this is log(1+Yield) per crop, per country, per year where Yield is the original values in the dataset (kg/ha).
 This log transformation helps our model to generalize better across both high and low yield of crops.
 Before taking Log we added +1 to Yield to prevent having zero in the logarithm.
 After prediction, the output transformed back to its original form using np.expm1 (i.e., exp(yield_log)−1).
 This ensures final results are in the original scale (kg/ha), which is required for interpretability and calculating performance metric (i.e., R2, MEA, RMSE metrics).